1. Game-based assessment of digital competencies

 To achieve this goal, we have developed and implemented a game-based assessment.
 The competency areas examined in this phase are based on the “European Framework of Digital Competencies of Citizens” (DigComp 2.2).
 Our focus is on the competence areas “search and evaluation of data and information”, “security” and “problem solving”.

-We have gained a detailed and deeper understanding of the existing digital skills in our target group and the required competencies.
-The results of our assessment impact the content of the learning modules we create as part of the second project deliverable.
+We were able to use the “infinity.net” game to gain a detailed and deeper understanding of the existing digital skills in our target group and the required competencies.
+The results of our assessment will have an impact on the content of the learning modules that we are currently creating as part of the second project deliverable.
 As a result, the deployment of the learning modules will achieve much better results as their design is tailored to the specific needs of the target group.

 2. Gamebased blended learning

-Based on the three competence areas of the DigComp we will design a board game that will lead the players on a predefined learning path.
-We will start the game completely analog and gradually integrate online content (blended learning).
-The game will be designed for small groups (4 – 6 players) so that there is competition, but also the opportunity for collaboration and mutual help.
-We will design increasing difficulty levels with different help mechanisms to keep players engaged when a particular challenge is too difficult.
+We have designed a board game based on the three areas of competence mentioned in DigComp: DIGIUp! that guides players along a predefined learning path.
+The game starts completely analog and then gradually integrates online content (blended learning).
+The game is designed for small groups (2-4 players) so that there is competition, but also the opportunity for cooperation and mutual help.
+Players can choose different difficulty levels and use a help system if a particular challenge is too difficult.
+Depending on the unsolved tasks, players receive a “bridge card” that leads them to customized learning content on the Internet.

-Game-based blended training will have a number of different, albeit related, impacts.
-First, it will demonstrate the effectiveness of a game-based approach for teaching and training basic digital skills in our chosen target audience.
-And second, we expect the combination of a game-based assessment followed by gamified training to be particularly effective.
+This game-based blended training has a number of different, albeit interrelated, effects.
+Firstly, it demonstrates the effectiveness of a game-based approach to teaching and training basic digital skills in our chosen target group.
+And secondly, we have already found in tests that the combination of a game-based assessment and subsequent gamified training is particularly effective and motivating.

 3. Guidelines for implementation and further development

-With the creation of a guideline, we want to enable the transferability, of the methods developed and tested in the project, to other areas of adult education.
-The implicit advantages of game-based learning – especially for the target group of older adults – are explained and illustrated by examples.
+By creating guidelines, we want to enable the transferability of the methods developed and tested in the project to other areas of adult education.
+The implicit advantages of game-based learning – especially for the target group of older adults – are explained and illustrated with examples.
+In these guidelines, we have summarized our experiences in developing and testing our game-based concepts and provide practical tips for subsequent use.